ros-visualization/oculus_rviz_plugins/README.md

 render in full screen mode on your Oculus headset.
 It must be registered as secondary screen for this to work.

+The Oculus view will be rendered from the same position as the main RViz camera while following your head's orientation.

 This is how the Display should look like in windowed mode:

 ![ScreenShot](doc/screenshot.png)